About

 BA(Hons) MArch Part II Architectural Assistant

-Olly is a Part II Architectural Assistant working towards his registration as an architect.
+Olly is New-works Sustainability Lead, currently working towards his Part III qualification as an Architect.
 Olly gained his first class undergraduate architecture degree at Sheffield University and his postgraduate Masters at the leading innovative design school, The London School of Architecture.
-Olly has been shortlisted for the RIBA President’s Silver Medal: the world’s the most prestigious architectural education awards.

 Prior to New-works Olly was a Part I Architectural Assistant at TDO for three years.
 Olly is an exceptionally talented designer with maturity and capabilities beyond his years, producing work with diligence, skill and incredible efficiency.
 He is a considerate and clear communicator and proven himself to be a client and collaborator favourite across all his projects.
 Olly’s passions include regenerative design, which was a focus of his during his Masters.

-He brings these invaluable skills to New-works in running projects, the production of information, and in his role as New-works sustainability lead.
+He brings these invaluable skills to New-works in running projects, the production of information, and in his role as New-works Sustainability Lead.